skupperproject/skupper-website/input/docs/cli/podman.md

   Use `systemctl --user enable --now podman.socket` to start the  Podman API Socket.

   See [Podman socket activation](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md) for information about enabling this endpoint.
-  1. Set your session to use Skupper podman:
+  1. Set your session to use Skupper Podman:

      ```bash
      $ export SKUPPER_PLATFORM=podman